Jonathan Booker is a composer currently based in Kansas City whose music is performed in the United States and Europe.

 In addition to composing, Mr. Booker is active in education and the community.
-Beginning with the 2017/18 school year, he will be the Composition Graduate Teaching Assistant at UMKC, where he will instruct first and second year undergraduate composers.
-He has previously served as a Teaching Artist for UMKC’s Conservatory in the Schools program, as well as a Teaching Assistant in the Moores School of Music, where he instructed undergraduate theory and aural skills classes.
-Mr. Booker was also a fellow for two seasons in Da Camera's prestigious Young Artist Program, which enabled him to partner with Literacy Advance of Houston to design and implement Literacy Through Music, an initiative that used music to teach literacy to adult ESL students.
+He is the Composition Graduate Teaching Assistant at UMKC, where he instructs undergraduate student composers.
+He has previously served as a Teaching Artist for UMKC’s Conservatory in the Schools program, as well as a Teaching Assistant at the Moores School of Music, where he instructed undergraduate theory and aural skills classes.
+Mr. Booker was a fellow for two seasons in Da Camera's prestigious Young Artist Program, which enabled him to partner with Literacy Advance of Houston to design and implement Literacy Through Music, an initiative that used music to teach literacy to adult ESL students.

 I have been fortunate to benefit from the instruction of several very skilled and dedicated educators and I too desire to contribute to the field of music in this way.
 Education is one of the most empowering resources in life and I believe that it should be administered with expertise, passion and humility, and should focus on leveraging strengths rather than minimizing weaknesses.
 Musical instruction is most effective when it inspires students in addition to preparing them for academic and professional success.